-Adoption of International Roughness Index Values for all National Primary Roads Page 15 of 22
+Department Order No. 137, Series of 2016 Amendment to Department Order No. 47, Series of 2015 Re: Adoption of International Roughness Index Values for all National Primary Roads Page 17 of 23

-- Mixing shall be done in an approved Mixers at Site of Construction. b. mixer capable of combining the aggregates, cement and water into a thoroughly mixed and uniform mass within the specified mixing period and discharging and distributing the mixture without segregation on the prepared grade.
+- d.
+Automatic Weighing Devices.
+Unless otherwise allowed on the Contract, batching plants shall be equipped with automatic weighing devices of an approved type to proportion aggregates and bulk cement. - 2.
+Mixers. - a.
+General.
+Concrete may be mixed at the Site of construction or at a central plant, or wholly or in part in truck mixers.
+Each mixer shall have a manufacturer's plate attached in a prominent place showing the capacity of the drum in terms of volume of mixed concrete and the speed of rotation of the mixing drum or blades. - b.
+Mixers at Site of Construction.
+Mixing shall be done in an approved mixer capable of combining the aggregates, cement and water into a thoroughly mixed and uniform mass within the specified mixing period and discharging and distributing the mixture without segregation on the prepared grade.
 The mixer shall be equipped with an approved timing device which will automatically lock the discharge lever when the drum has been charged and released it at the end of the mixing period.
-In case of failure of the timing device, the mixer may be used for the balance of the day while it is being repaired, provided that each batch is The mixer shall be equipped with a suitable mixed 90 seconds. nonresettable batch counter which shall correctly indicate the number of the batches mixed. - c.
+In case of failure of the timing device, the mixer may be used for the balance of the day while it is being repaired, provided that each batch is mixed 90 seconds.
+The mixer shall be equipped with a suitable nonresettable batch counter which shall correctly indicate the number of the batches mixed. - c.
 Truck Mixer and Truck Agitators.
 Truck mixers used for mixing and hauling concrete, and truck agitators used for hauling central-mixed concrete, shall conform to the requirements of AASHTO M 157. - d.
 Non-Agitator Truck.
-Bodies of non-agitating hauling equipment for concrete shall be smooth, mortar-tight metal containers and shall be capable of discharging the concrete at a satisfactory controlled rate without segregation.

-3. Paving and Finishing Equipment
+Bodies of non-agitating hauling equipment for concrete shall be smooth, mortar-tight metal containers and shall be capable of discharging the concrete at a satisfactory controlled rate without segregation. - 3.
+Paving and Finishing Equipment